cnr-isti-vclab/nexus/webpack/README.md

 Cache: at the moment NXS creates a cache per model, we shuold have a global one per context (as it was), but the options to have .
 Nexus global object with cache management.

-Instances:
-1) highest error should be used in cache (now we refer to mesh)
-2) double requests for the same node (be sure to check if it's already requested)
+TODO: check minFps actually works.

 GPU resource transfer metering: better control of the amount of geometry and texture sent to the GPU per frame.

-TODO: check minFps actually works.

-Prefetch: control prefetch amouont in MB (unlimited in case) and add onProgress event.
+Prefetch: control prefetch amouont in MB (unlimited in case) and add onProgress event. use blocked for prefetch based on size, number of nodes. onProgress when some node is added or removed.

 Library: make the code an npm library https://webpack.js.org/guides/author-libraries/